What’s the difference between renal and kidney failure?

 What do the kidneys do?

-The kidneys perform several important functions, including:
+The kidneys perform several vital functions:

 - Filtering waste products from the blood